 The short answer is: No.

-Here's why and the basic differences between gold vermeil, gold plated and gold filled.
+Read on below and learn the basic differences between gold vermeil, gold plated, and gold-filled jewelry.

-Contact with water, soap or chemicals can speed up the process and cause the gold layer to fade sooner.
+Contact with water, soap, or chemicals can speed up the process and cause the gold layer to fade sooner.
 Harsh chemicals might even ruin the gold plate right away.
-So that's why I advice to remove your gold vermeil jewelry before showering or swimming.
+So that's why I advise you to remove your gold vermeil jewelry before showering or swimming.
 Two other alternatives could be to A) Use gold jewelry instead and/or B) Ask the store/person you bought the jewelry from if it's possible to re-plate and at what costs should you need it.

-Gold vermeil is an excellent material, but it do take a little more thought to look after than silver or gold jewelry.
+Gold vermeil is an excellent material, but it does take slightly more effort to care for than silver or gold jewelry.